 Platform Housing Group is committed to the principle of equal opportunities and equal treatment for all employees therefore is actively monitoring the ethnicity pay gap alongside its gender pay gap.
-The approach used for defining the ethnicity pay gap mirrors the principles and approach of the Competition & Markets Authority (CMA) which is in line with Gender Pay Gap definitions.
+The approach used for defining the ethnicity pay gap is in line with the government guidance issued in April 2023.